 You can download Myriad Tables Lib plus samples and documentation here.

 Metadata Lib is a library for conducting Spotlight queries, as an alternative to the command-line tools mdls and mdfind via do shell script.
+Version 2.0 now includes a terminology dictionary, making it simpler to use.
 You can download Metadata Lib plus documentation here.

 Dialog Toolkit and Dialog Toolkit Plus are ASObjC-based script libraries for showing enhanced dialogs.
 Add multiple text entry fields, checkboxes, popup menus, radio buttons, path controls, extra buttons and rules to dialogs.
 Dialog Toolkit v2.0.3 is a compatible update that fixes an issue with macOS High Sierra (10.13), while Dialog Toolkit Plus is an enhanced version that gives greater flexibility but requires macOS 10.10 or later.
 You can download the libraries and documentation here.